cmdruid/cmdruid/README.md

     Nostr : cmd@proof0.work

 - ⚡  How to donate:
-  BTC   : bc1pmnpqw0ajvwynzjy3hyg5pu09mku3q8ue0a9q723qpes7dwtl45esp49gwr
+  BTC   : bc1qnx8julmud2vqdqngxw9rmuv3js67kq9rzvtmm5
-  LNURL : cmd@getalby.com
+  LNURL : cmd@stacker.news

 <!---
 cmdruid/cmdruid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.